 As a result, developers using the Genvid SDK are able to go way beyond the type of interactivity you get through chat or keyboard command parsing.
 We’re synchronizing the data from the engine to each individual viewer!

 Only if you want viewers the ability to directly affect the player’s gameplay, like viewers sending gifts to players.
-Otherwise, Genvid can exist in a separate branch of your spectator mode builds without needing to be maintained in your retail builds.
+Otherwise, Genvid can exist in a separate branch of your spectator mode builds without needing to be maintained in your user builds.

 Please note that Genvid is not intended for your viewers to stream from.

 How much does Genvid cost to use?

 Genvid’s software is free to integrate and test with.
 We have a simple licensing model when you do a public broadcast, which is seven cents (USD) per unique viewer for the month.
 If you decide to sell items through the stream, contact us for a side-letter.

 Please note that we do not operate or offer servers.
 Therefore, the cost of infrastructure is your own.
 But the costs of managing the infrastructure is low.
 You can run Genvid streams 24/7 for the entire month and server costs can be cheap.

 If you choose to use AWS, the cost of a basic cluster (using our included samples as a test case) is only a few dollars an hour.
 The expensive cost of video is offloaded to the streaming platform, so you do not have massive video costs even as your viewers scale.